-This course aims to provide school nurses with a better understanding of their health & safety responsibilities as well as highlighting and clarifying the importance of the adherence to the EA Administration of Medications in Schools Policy.
-The course also covers care plans, their importance and best practice requirements.
+This course aims to provide school nurses with a better understanding of their health & safety responsibilities as well as highlight the importance of adherence to policy.
+The course also covers care plans, their importance, and best practice requirements.

 Diabetes Awareness (Including Insulin Administration) for School Staff